 The “aggressive” label may have a place when trying to explain quickly to someone a behavioral problem with your dog, but when working with a trainer and really digging into your dog’s issues, it’s better to be as specific as possible.

-This isn’t always true, but we’ll focus mainly on fear-based aggression here, since that’s the most common type of aggression caused by under socialization.
+We’ll focus mainly on fear-based aggression here, since that’s the most common type of dog aggression caused by under socialization.

 Dogs can also be anxious without being outright fearful.
 Just as in humans, anxiety can manifest differently in different dogs.
 They may also appear to be frantic to say hi, or generally just “on edge.”